Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Hull, MA?

-Hull's neighborhoods each present unique gardening conditions.
-The peninsula's older areas, such as Nantasket and Atlantic Hill, feature mature tree canopies (30-50% shade), glacial till soils with poor drainage, and proximity to wetlands—requiring Conservation Commission coordination.
-Newer developments like Spinnaker Island offer full sun, sandy soils, and greater wind and salt exposure.
-Kenberma and Sunset Point experience urban heat island effects (5-10°F warmer), while Allerton Hill and Gunrock Beach face coastal fog and salt stress.
-Soil pH is typically acidic (5.5-6.5), with organic matter often below optimal (2-3%).
+Hull’s neighborhoods each present unique gardening challenges and opportunities.
+The Kenberma and Atlantic Hill areas feature mature tree canopies, providing 30-50% shade and requiring shade-tolerant plantings.
+The A Street and Nantasket Beach neighborhoods are more exposed, with full sun, coastal fog, and salt stress.
+The Village and Sunset Point areas may have rocky, shallow soils and proximity to wetlands, necessitating Conservation Commission coordination.
+Soil pH is typically acidic (5.5-6.5), and organic matter is often low (2-3%).
 Infrastructure varies, with some areas having professional irrigation and others relying on manual watering.
-Maintenance standards range from manicured landscapes in planned communities to naturalized plantings near conservation land.
-Seasonal access, equipment storage, and waste disposal logistics are coordinated with municipal services, and all digging must be cleared through Dig Safe.
+Maintenance standards range from manicured landscapes in planned communities to naturalized plantings near conservation areas.
+Seasonal access, equipment storage, and waste disposal logistics are coordinated with municipal services, including parkway mowing and street sweeping.

 Hull Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards